sajicooltoday/versatile-executor/README.md

 # versatile-executor  (NOW OPEN SOURCED)
 # HUGE WARNING: I WOULD STILL ADVISE A ALT WITH VPN JUST INCASE.

+getting virus detections? its supposed to be a roblox executor, like any other its false marked. if you really think its a virus compile it yourself via the source code.

 soon to be open source, roblox executor with full encryption. i am not responsible what you do with this or what you execute.